Mitsubishi Materials Corporation

 • Implementation of a state of emergency and voluntary restraint of commuting due to numerous infections (approximately 1 month)

 Through these measures, even in the event of a crisis, we strive to swiftly recover and continue our operations to minimize the impact on our customers.
-Furthermore, we continuously receive up-to-date crisis management information and specialized advice from external consulting firms and others around the world.
+Furthermore, we continuously receive up-to-date crisis management information and specialized advice from consulting firms and others around the world.
 Our employees traveling abroad or stationed in various locations are equipped to make informed decisions in times of crisis and have access to safety assurance and medical services on-site.
 Additionally, we have established a framework that clearly outlines response structures, roles, responsibilities, and organized chronological response measures for various crisis situations, ensuring a robust capability to respond to crises effectively.

 Crisis Management System